-Mr. Dinur's conducting career began at the age of 19 with the National Symphony Orchestra of Ireland, which led to multiple return engagements.
+Yaniv Dinur made his conducting debut at the age of 19 with the National Symphony Orchestra of Ireland, which led to multiple return engagements.
 Following his European debut, he was invited to perform with the Israel Camerata in Jerusalem, making him the youngest conductor ever to conduct a professional orchestra in Israel.
 Since then, he has conducted orchestras around the world, including the Israel Philharmonic, Orchestra di Padova e del Veneto, Portugal Symphony Orchestra, Sofia Festival Orchestra, Solisti di Perugia, State Orchestra of St. Petersburg, Torino Philharmonic, and the National Arts Centre Orchestra in Ottawa.
-Broadcast live on Israeli radio, he has conducted for the Jerusalem Symphony’s Young Artists Competition since 2003.
+Broadcast live on Israeli radio, he was appointed conductor of the Jerusalem Symphony’s Young Artists Competition from 2003 to 2010.

-Former Director of Orchestral Activities at American University in Washington D.C., Mr. Dinur has worked closely with such world-class conductors as Lorin Maazel, Michael Tilson Thomas, Pinchas Zukerman, the late Kurt Masur, and Jorma Panula.
+Mr. Dinur has worked closely with such world-class conductors as Lorin Maazel, Michael Tilson Thomas, Pinchas Zukerman, the late Kurt Masur, and Jorma Panula; soloists with whom he has collaborated include Itzhak Perlman, Yefim Bronfman, and Vadim Guzman.
 He holds a Doctorate in Orchestral Conducting from the University of Michigan School of Music, Theatre and Dance, where he was a student of Kenneth Kiesler.

 Born in Jerusalem in 1981, Yaniv Dinur began studying the piano at the age of six with his aunt, Olga Shachar, and later with Prof. Alexander Tamir, Tatiana Alexanderov, and Mark Dukelsky.
 At the age of 16, he began to study conducting with Dr. Evgeny Zirlin.
 While still in high school, Mr. Dinur began his formal studies with Dr. Zirlin at the Jerusalem Academy of Music and Dance.
 After graduating from the Jerusalem Academy, he studied privately with conductor Mendi Rodan.
-During his required service in the Israeli army, he conducted the Education Corps Orchestra and wrote musical arrangements for the army’s various ensembles.
+During his required service in the Israeli Defense Forces, he conducted the Education Corps Orchestra and wrote musical arrangements for the army’s various ensembles.